darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 ## 16.1 - First pairing

 1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing).
-2. Power up 8BitDo NGC Modkit in Andoird mode (Start + B) (Only Android mode supported!!).
+2. Power up 8BitDo NGC Modkit in Android mode (Start + B) (Only Android mode supported!!).
 3. LEDs on controller will stop flashing once pairing is complete.
 4. Press A buttons a few times to make sure joystick center value is properly init.